LORAN: SS LORAN

 During early experiments with LORAN's skywaves, Jack Pierce noticed that at night the reflective layer in the ionosphere was quite stable.
 This led to the possibility that two LORAN stations could be synchronized using skywave signals, at least at night, allowing them to be separated over much greater distances.
 Accuracy of a hyperbolic system is a function of the baseline distance, so if the stations could be spread out, the system would become more accurate, so fewer stations would be needed for any desired navigational task.

 A test system was first attempted on 10 April 1943 between the LORAN stations at Fenwick and Bonavista, 1100 mi away.
 This test demonstrated accuracy of ½ mile, significantly better than normal LORAN.
 This led to a second round of tests in late 1943, this time using four stations, Montauk, East Brewster, Massachusetts, Gooseberry Falls, Minnesota, and Key West, Florida.
 Extensive evaluation flights revealed an average error of 1–2 miles.

 The nighttime mode of operation was a perfect fit for RAF Bomber Command.
-The four test stations were dismantled and shipped across the Atlantic, and re-installed to form two chains, Aberdeen-Bizerta, and Oran-Benghazi.
+The four test stations were dismantled and shipped across the Atlantic, and re-installed to form two chains, Aberdeen–Bizerte, and Oran–Benghazi.
 Known as Skywave-Synchronized LORAN, or SS LORAN, the system provided coverage anywhere south of Scotland and as far east as Poland with an average accuracy of one mile.
 The system was used operationally in October 1944, and by 1945 it was universally installed in No. 5 Group RAF.

-The same basic concept was also tested post-war by the Coast Guard in a system known as "Skywave Long Baseline LORAN".
+The same basic concept was also tested post-war by the U.S. Coast Guard in a system known as "Skywave Long Baseline LORAN".
 The only difference was the selection of different frequencies, 10.585 MHz in the day, and 2 MHz at night.
-Initial tests were carried out in May 1944 between Chatham, Massachusetts, and Fernandina, Florida, and a second set between Hobe Sound, Florida, and Point Chinato, Puerto Rico, in December–January 1945–46.
-The system was not put into operation, due to a lack of suitable frequency allocations.
+Initial tests were carried out in May 1944 between Chatham, Massachusetts, and Fernandina Beach, Florida, and a second set between Hobe Sound, Florida, and Point Chinato, Puerto Rico, in December–January 1945–1946.
+Due to a lack of suitable frequency allocations, the system was not put into operation.